putma-jun/react-jsondata-editor/README.md

 <a href="https://app.travis-ci.com/putma-jun/react-jsondata-editor"><img src="https://app.travis-ci.com/putma-jun/react-jsondata-editor.svg" alt="Build Status" /></a>

-A JSON editor react library that displays and manipulates JSON objects.
+A JSON editor react library that displays and manipulates JSON String(object).
 It gets height and width from a parent's component frame size and fits the size.
 It supports string, number, null, boolean, object, and array types.

+It was built by rollup and has 'cjs' and 'esm' two versions.
+The cjs version is around 48 KB and the esm version is around 43 KB.

 # Installation